DOI-BOR/et-demands/docs/model_calibration.rst

 2) For a single crop, execute the crop ET model for a single ET Cell using the cell_test_list .ini paramter.
 Choose a representative single ET Cell that will act as the calibration cell.

 3) Execute the model run and review daily output.
 Growing season postprocessing script can be run to generate summary data showing the start and stop dates for each year of execution, the second showing the average start and stop date for the entire run.
 Open the annual average file, titled “growing_season_mean_annual.csv” and look at the “MEAN_START_DATE” and “MEAN_END_DATE” fields.

-4) Adjust the parameters for start and stop in the "CropParam.txt" as needed.
+T4) Adjust the parameters for start and stop in the "CropParam.txt" or crop paramater .shp as needed.

   a) Row 21 specifies the method used to estimate planting/greenup: 1=Growing Degree Days (GDD), 2= 30-day average temperature (T30), 3=User specified date, 4=Always on

   b) Row 22 specifies the number of GDD or the T30 temperature.
 If the type displayed in row 21 is 3, enter the start month in row 23.
 If the MEAN_START_DATE (from step 3 above) is too early, increase the value in row 22.

   c) Row 26 specifies the GDD required for termination.
 Note that this is the number of GDD after planting/greenup.
 If the MEAN_END_DATE (from step 3 above) is too early, increase the value in row 26.

 1) Additionally, if the user specifies, an absolute maximum growing season length can be entered in row 29.